AngeliqueAA/mastermind/README.md

 ### Improvement to add to the game: ###

+- Refacto the test case for more maintainability
 - Manage erros in user input -> for example, if the user enter letters instead of numbers, it will break the game.
 - Create a random combination to find at the start of every game -> today, it's a static combination
 - Add the possibility tor the user to choose the number of color to guess -> today, it's a static three colors combination